Holiday Gifts

 1. Have you invited your guests and inquired about allergies/dietary restrictions?

 2. Have you planned your menu(s)?
 Have you made a grocery list?
-Don’t forget honey, challah, and wine!
+Don’t forget honey, challah, and wine or grape juice!

 3. Is your Rosh Hashanah tableware in good shape?
 Does anything need to washed or replaced?